 Regular wear and tear will occur - even if your tenant is taking care of the property as best as they can.
 Ultimately, the tenant is responsible for any damage that is caused to the rental unit.
 But there are boundaries that should not be crossed, such as causing severe water damage, letting apartments deteriorate to the point that it becomes a safety hazard, and making huge holes in the walls.
 However, if your tenant has learned their lesson and is willing to foot the bill for repairs, it may not be worth evicting them after all.

-Pro tip: It is important to take pictures, and video footage of the property before your new tenant moves in.
+According to these Jacksonville property managers it is important to take pictures, and video footage of the property before your new tenant moves in.
 If the condition of the property deteriorates, you can always refer back to the video to prove that the tenant caused the damage because it wasn’t there before their arrival.

 The Tenant is Using Your Property for Illegal Purposes

 You can evict tenants if you have reason to suspect that they are confusing illegal activity on the premises.
 This applies to both legitimate and illegitimate businesses as well.
 This is because a commercial activity from the rental unit is in breach of the rental agreement and any insurance policies that you may have.
 Moreover, this could also be a breach of zoning laws.